mariuszczyz/centos-mysql/README.md

-# CentOS 7 Common Initial Setup Tasks
+# CentOS 7 MySQL Installation and Configuration Role

 MySQL server installation role for CentOS 7.
 It installs and configures the latest version of MariaDB.